mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 ## Step one: the visualization

-_The original visualization "Seats held by women in national parliaments and governments" can be found here.
+The original visualization "Seats held by women in national parliaments and governments" can be found below:

 <img width="1200" height="800" alt="image" src="https://github.com/user-attachments/assets/f03a052f-bd00-4b51-8d80-d1716fcb05e4" />

 I chose this visualization because I’m really interested in how voices show up in policy spaces.
 As someone studying public policy, I think a lot about who gets to participate in shaping laws and institutions, and who doesn’t.
 Women are still underrepresented across many fields, especially in political leadership, so I wanted to look at whether there has been progress and how that progress differs across countries.